applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> %timeit local_pairwise_align_ssw(seq1, seq2)
 ```

 We clearly see here that the ``local_pairwise_align_ssw`` function is much faster for performing alignment than ``local_pairwise_align_nucleotide`` (be sure to compare the units of each run time!).
-This is because ``local_pairwise_align_ssw`` is a much more efficent implementation of Smith-Waterman alignment, and it additionally applies some cool tricks that allow it to not compute all of the values in $F$ and $T$, but still get the right answer most of the time.
+This is because ``local_pairwise_align_ssw`` is a much more efficient implementation of Smith-Waterman alignment, and it additionally applies some cool tricks that allow it to not compute all of the values in $F$ and $T$, but still get the right answer most of the time.
 This is referred to as a *heuristic* approach to optimizing an algorithm.
 We'll spend some time defining and comparing heuristics in the Database Searching chapter, but to get you to start thinking about it, what you care about is how much a heuristic reduces the run time of an algorithm, and how often it gives you the same answer as the full algorithm.
 Take a minute to compare the results of the two functions we just ran:

 ```python
 >>> msa, _, _ = local_pairwise_align_nucleotide(seq1, seq2, gap_open_penalty=8, gap_extend_penalty=1)